WP-API/node-wpapi/README.md

 ## Installation

 `node-wpapi` works both on the server or in the browser.
-Node.js version 4.0 or higher is required.
+Node.js version 8 or higher is required, and the latest LTS release is recommended.

+In the browser `node-wpapi` officially supports the latest two versions of all evergreen browsers, and Internet Explorer 11.

 ### Install with NPM